Frequently Asked Questions:

 What are the cost of these homes?
-We are looking at about $80 per square foot for the homes, plus whatever the land and garage costs are.
-It is estimated that a 1,300 square foot 2-bedroom 2 bath home with a double garage should be around $140-150,000.
+They should cost about the same cost as typical stick construction in your area, just without the utility bills.
+We estimate about $90 per square foot for the homes, plus whatever the land and garage costs are.
+A 1,300 square foot 2-bedroom 2 bath home with a double garage should be around $150,000.
 There should be a selection of smaller and larger homes than this being built, and this will be coordinated with the Veterans who want to buy them based on the response in each area.

 What is a "SIP" home?
 Structural Insulated Panels (SIPs) are a high performance building system for residential and light commercial construction.
 The panels consist of an insulating foam core sandwiched between two structural facings, typically oriented strand board (OSB).
 We have a building technique that takes SIP's to a whole new level of efficiency.
 By using SIP's, a particular kind of foundation, and some design improvements to traditional construction, the result is a model home so efficient it almost breaks the rating system.

 How efficient are these homes?
 The Home Energy Rating System (HERS) Index is the industry standard by which a home's energy efficiency is measured.
 It’s also the nationally recognized system for inspecting and calculating a home's energy performance.
 The U.S. Department of Energy has determined that a typical resale home scores 130 on the HERS Index,

 while a standard new home is awarded a rating of 100 (Lower is better, like golf).
 An efficient home can boast a score of 50.
 Our model home scored a projected 6 before construction, and has now proven a score of ZERO over the last year!